Evening Program (Community ESL) Overview

 Classes are held during the evening at the Mary Spilde Downtown Center of the college on Mondays and Wednesdays virtually to prevent the spread of COVID-19 until further notice.
 Each class session is 2.5 hours, for a total of 5 hours of study each week.
-You may view a list of current classes for specific time information and class locations.
+Click this "Course Schedule" to see specific time information and class locations.

 Community ESL Program Course Descriptions

 The content of each course courses are divided into three terms (eg. 101, 102, 103), spanning the academic year.
 Students may attain proficiency of the level at any point in the three-term sequence and advance to the next level.